Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 Newer code (views) is testing a different approach: Instead of importing stores differently, it uses a `singleton()` wrapper that exports stores while tracking them centrally.
 The benefit is that:
 - Tracking usages of stores across the code base & refactoring support of your favorite IDE still works
 - (Re-)Moving a store that is still in use will fail at compile time, not at runtime
+- Type information of the stores/actions is kept

 ### Good to know / gotchas